Desert Punk: Manga

 Desert Punk, written and illustrated by Masatoshi Usune, began serialization in Enterbrain's Comic Beam manga magazine on August 5, 1997.
 Twenty-two bound volumes have been released in Japan as of November 2020.
 In June 2020, it was revealed that Desert Punk would end in two chapters.
 In August 2020, it was announced that the final chapter would be published in October.
 On October 12, 2020, Desert Punk finished after 23 years of publication.

 Anime

 A 24-episode anime television series adaptation produced by Gonzo was broadcast in Japan from October 5, 2004 to March 29, 2005.
-In North America, Funimation acquired the series in 2005.
+In North America, Funimation (later Crunchyroll, LLC) acquired the series in 2005.
 From episodes 1-12, the first opening theme is "Sand Mission" by Hideaki Takatori while the English version is by Gary Eckert.
 The first ending theme is "Sunabōzu Ekaki Uta" ("How to Draw Sunabōzu") by Hideaki Takatori.
 From episodes 12-23, the second opening theme is "Destiny of the Desert" by Yuka while the second ending theme is # "Shinkirō" ("Mirage") by Yuka.
 The third opening theme is "Shinkirō" ("Mirage") by Yuka while the third ending theme is "Sand Mission" by Hideaki Takatori.
 The English version is by Gary Eckert.